You never forget your first love

 This was mine, at least in the world of computing.* It’s the DECsystem10, and I did most of my undergraduate work in computer science on a system much like this one at the University of California, Irvine.
 Those two washing machine-sized boxes in the foreground on the left?
 They’re disk drives.
 The big thing to the right?
 That’s a printer.
 No, really, a printer.
 More than forty years later, my iPhone has more computing power than the big chunk of iron in this picture.
 But even after all this time, I continue to be amazed at all the new and different ways people put computing to use.

 Many years ago, my research was in artificial intelligence and cognitive science, with a strong emphasis on natural language understanding.
 If you're interested in that ancient work (or you desperately need a sleep aid), you can find citations in my curriculum vitae (click on CV in the menu bar above).
-For the past fifteen years, my focus has been on improving the introductory computing experience for students and creating outreach programs to broaden participation in computing.
+For the past couple of decades, my focus has been on improving the introductory computing experience for students and creating outreach programs to broaden participation in computing.
 I am especially interested in improving access to computing education for students with disabilities.
 Most recently, I have been working on the development of workshops combining computer programming education with social skills training for teens and pre-teens on the autism spectrum.
-That work is described in papers presented at the Western Canadian Conference on Computing education (click on WCCCE2015 above) and Frontiers in Education (click on FIE2018).
+That work is described in papers presented at the Western Canadian Conference on Computing Education (click on WCCCE2015 above) and Frontiers in Education (click on FIE2018).
 If you're an undergraduate who might be interested in working in that domain, send me an email and let's chat.

 email: eiselt@ucdavis.edu